franciscofpereira/franciscofpereira/README.md

 ## 🚀 About Me
 - 🎓 Currently pursuing my Master’s at **DTU**
-- 💻 Interested in full-stack development, machine learning,data science and cybersecurity
+- 💻 Interested in Full-stack Development, Machine Learning, Data Science and Cybersecurity
 - 🌱 Open to contributing to **open-source projects** and collaborative development

 ## 📫 Contact Me